 The TOPIA Guide to Minecraft: a glossary

-Scared about understanding the world of gaming.
+Intimidated by understanding the world of gaming?
 Read our glossary, join the community and start crafting today.
 DO attempt this at home…

 In real life (IRL for the kids), a biome is a large naturally occurring region, like jungles, forests and deserts.
 It’s exactly the same in the Minecraft world.
 These virtual biomes even have their own climates and environments, including rain cycles, plant life, rivers and mountains.